 Which is best – limited or umbrella?

-There are five key factors to take into account when choosing which company structure to use:
+Generally speaking, there are five key factors to take into account when choosing which company structure to use:

-- Do you want to be in control of your financial affairs?
+2. Do you want to be in control of your financial affairs?

-- How important is maximising your post-tax income?
+3. How important is maximising your post-tax income?

-- How long do you intend to contract for?
+5. How long do you intend to contract for?

-If you do not want to run a business or deal with any company administration, or you are only expecting to contract for a brief time, then setting up a limited company is probably not for you.
-An umbrella company can provide you with a hassle-free way of contracting.
+If you do not want to run a business or deal with any company administration, or only expect to contract for a brief time, then setting up a limited company is probably not for you.

 If you are set on contracting for some time, want to maximise your income, and your work isn’t caught by IR35, then the limited company route is probably right for you.

-So, make sure you consider both routes from a personal as well as financial point of view, and if you need help – make sure you consult a specialist accountant or other professional adviser first.
-They will be able to further explain the pros and cons of each company structure and provide you with an income projection based on each scenario.
+So, make sure you consider both routes from a personal and financial point of view, and if you need help – consult a specialist accountant or other professional adviser first.

-Find the best accountant / umbrella to use
+Find the best accountant/umbrella to use

 Visit our directories to browse some of the leading service providers: